-Surveys conducted by Dr. Robbin Thorp, other private individuals, University classes and researchers, the

-U.S. Forest Service, and Bureau of Land Management have significantly contributed to the existing information on Franklin's bumble bee.
-However, other than those search efforts, we are aware of no conservation efforts or beneficial actions specifically taken to address the threats to the Franklin's bumble bee.
-Oregon does not include invertebrates on their State endangered species list (Oregon Department of Fish and Wildlife 2018) and California has no bee species included on its list of Threatened and Endangered Invertebrates (California Department of Fish and Wildlife 2018).
-California has the Franklin's bumble bee listed on its list of Terrestrial and Vernal Pool Invertebrates of Conservation Priority but has no required actions or special protections associated with the listing California Department of Fish and Wildlife 2017, p.
+Surveys conducted by Dr. Robbin Thorp, other private individuals, university classes and researchers, the U.S. Forest Service, and Bureau of Land Management have significantly contributed to the existing information on Franklin's bumble bee.
+However, other than those search efforts, we are aware of no conservation efforts or beneficial actions specifically taken to address threats to the Franklin's bumble bee.
+Oregon does not include invertebrates on their State endangered species list (Oregon Department of Fish and Wildlife 2018, entire) and California has no bee species included on its list of threatened and endangered invertebrates (California Department of Fish and Wildlife 2018, entire).
+California has the Franklin's bumble bee listed on its list of terrestrial and vernal pool invertebrates of conservation priority but has no required actions or special protections associated with the listing (California Department of Fish and Wildlife 2017, p.
 10).
 The Franklin's bumble bee is on the species index for the U.S. Forest Service and Bureau of Land Management Interagency Special Status/Sensitive Species Program (ISSSSP).
-Although the Federal agencies do include the species in survey efforts and conduct general meadow enhancement activities, there are no actions resulting from the ISSSSP classification that address known threats to the Franklin's bumble bee (Interagency Special Status/Sensitive Species Program 2018)
+Although the Federal agencies include the species in survey efforts and conduct general meadow enhancement activities, there are no actions resulting from the ISSSSP classification that address known threats to the Franklin's bumble bee (ISSSSP 2018, entire).

 General awareness of colony collapse disorder and increase of conservation efforts for pollinators in general has likely had limited, indirect effects on policies and regulations.
 The U.S. Forest Service is working to include a section in all biological evaluations to address the effects from agency actions on pollinators.
-In addition, the Rogue River-Siskiyou National Forest is currently implementing projects and mitigations to create and enhance pollinator habitat (Colver 2018, pers. comm.).
-The Oregon Department of Agriculture restricts some potential sources of N. bombi from entering the State for agricultural uses, including commercially produced colonies of eastern bumble bee; only Bombus species native to Oregon are allowed for commercial pollination purposes (Oregon Department of Agriculture 2017, p.
+In addition, the Rogue River-Siskiyou National Forest is implementing ongoing projects and mitigations to create and enhance pollinator habitat (Colver 2018, pers. comm.).
+The Oregon Department of Agriculture restricts some potential sources of Nosema bombi from entering the State for agricultural uses, including commercially produced colonies of eastern bumble bee; only Bombus species native to Oregon are allowed for commercial pollination purposes (Oregon Department of Agriculture 2017, p.
 5).
-However, California allows, with appropriate permits, the importation of eastern bumble bee, and other species such as the blue orchard bee (Osmia lignaria) for greenhouse pollination (California Department of Food and Agriculture 2017), making the potential for pathogen spillover from non-native bees higher in California.
+However, California allows, with appropriate permits, the importation of eastern bumble bee, and other species such as the blue orchard bee (Osmia lignaria), for greenhouse pollination (California Department of Food and Agriculture 2017), making the potential for pathogen spillover from nonnative bees higher in California.

 Some local municipalities in Oregon enacted legislation against aerial pesticide applications but none in the range of the Franklin's bumble bee (Powell 2017, p.
 1; City of Portland 2015, p.
 2).
-However, in the 2017 legislative session, Oregon passed an Avoidance of Adverse Effects on Pollinating Insects law (Oregon Revised Statutes (ORS) 634.045) that is providing enhanced training of licensed and unlicensed pesticide applicators in the State (Melathopoulos 2018, pers. comm.), and could thereby reduce effects of pesticides on pollinators including Franklin's bumble bee.
+However, in the 2017 legislative session, Oregon passed an Avoidance of Adverse Effects on Pollinating Insects law (Oregon Revised Statutes (ORS) 634.045) that is providing enhanced training of licensed and unlicensed pesticide applicators in the State (Melathopoulos 2018, pers. comm.), and could thereby reduce effects of pesticides on pollinators, including Franklin's bumble bee.